GMC Envoy: Body

 Replacing the GMC Jimmy completely, the second-generation GMC Envoy was offered solely as a five-door SUV.
 Within the GMT360 model family, the Envoy shares its body most closely with the Isuzu Ascender; the two model lines differ primarily in their front bumpers, grille and side body moldings.

 To accommodate third-row seating within the model line, an extended-length Envoy XL was introduced.
 Sixteen inches longer than the standard Envoy, the Envoy XL effectively bridged the gap in length between the full-size Yukon and Yukon XL SUVs.
 Distinguished by body-color C-pillars, the XL received its own rear door stampings.
 For 2004, GMC introduced the 5-passenger GMC Envoy XUV, combining the functionality of a pickup truck and an SUV.
 Derived from the Envoy XL, the XUV used a retractable rear roof and a folding "mid-gate" to create a plastic-lined reconfigurable cargo area.

 Model history

 2003

 For 2003, to lower the price of the model line, GMC began to offer several options as stand-alone features (instead of grouping them together); front-seat side airbags were demoted to optional status.
 The headlight switch was revised, allowing an override of the Daytime Running Lamps (DRLs).
 The head restraints were revised from 4-way to 2-way movement.

 A 290 hp 5.3L V8 was introduced as an option for standard-length Envoys and the Envoy XL; all versions received a 22-gallon fuel tank.

 2004

-The model year was largely carryover for the Envoy SUV.
+The model year was largely a carryover for the Envoy SUV.
 For the interior, adjustable pedals became an option, alongside XM Satellite Radio and an optional DVD-based navigation system.
-Derived from the Envoy XL, the Envoy XUV was a retractable-roof vehicle, combining the design capability of a SUV with a pickup truck.
+Derived from the Envoy XL, the Envoy XUV was a retractable-roof vehicle, combining the design capability of an SUV with a pickup truck.